L3xa-a/bsky-bridge/README.md

-  # bsky-bridge Library
+  # bsky-bridge: A Python Library for the BlueSky API

-  `bsky-bridge` is a Python library providing a streamlined interface to interact with the BlueSky social network via its API.
+  `bsky-bridge` is a Python library designed to bridge the interaction between Python applications and the BlueSky Social Network via its API.

   ## Table of Contents